 In March 2018, anti-Muslim rioting in the Kandy district, which included the participation of SLPP politicians and the police, led to the destruction of mosques and other property, as well as documented assaults on Muslims and at least two deaths.
 Violence against Christians remained a problem during the year; according to the National Christian Evangelical Alliance of Sri Lanka (NCEASL), there were 67 attacks against Christians reported between January and September.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 2 / 4

-Academic freedom is generally respected, but there are occasional reports of politicization in universities, and a lack of tolerance for dissenting views by both professors and students, particularly for academics who study issues related to the Tamil minority.
+Academic freedom is generally respected, but there are occasional reports of politicization at universities and a lack of tolerance for dissenting views among both professors and students, particularly for academics who study issues related to the Tamil minority.